readium/readium-lcp-server/README.md

 In the previous instructions, replace:

 * $GOPATH with %GOPATH%
-* forward slashes with backward slashes in paths.
+* forward slashes with backslashes in paths.

 Configuration
 ==============